trivik261/VC-Net/README.md

 # Citation

-If the code is helpful for your research, or you wang to use Tongren and Kailuan dataset, please consider citing:
+If the code is helpful for your research, please consider citing:

 >doi: 10.3389/fcell.2021.659941

 # Questions

-Please contact ‘hwang0609@163.com‘
+If you wang to use Tongren and Kailuan dataset,please contact ‘hwang0609@163.com‘